Need help now?

 - Reach out to a loved one – talk about how you are feeling

-- Talk to your friends, clergy, or medical provider
+- Talk to your friends, trusted confidant, or medical provider